VorTECHsa/python-sdk/README.md

 waterborne oil movements, and to build custom models & reports with minimum setup cost.

-The SDK!! sits as a thin python wrapper around [Vortexa's API](https://docs.vortexa.com), giving you immediate access to pandas DataFrames.
+The SDK sits as a thin python wrapper around [Vortexa's API](https://docs.vortexa.com), giving you immediate access to pandas DataFrames.